mr1716/Elastic-Certified-Engineer-Exam-8.1/example.md

 ### Uploading The File/Data
 The file named solar_eclipse_2024.json has the data.

-## Notes:
-This shows an example for how to "Write and execute a query that searches across multiple clusters" but this doesnt actually
-## What this does cover:
-Everything else on the topic list for the 8.1 exam as of June 15th, 2023.

 ## Lets Get Started:
 This example will walk you through the majority of the Elasticsearch Certified Engineer Exam using some 2024 solar eclipse totality information for state parks.
 This will start with setting up multiple clusters, which wont be necessary for the exam, since all you will need to do is start the systems.